Start date: September 2024

-However, all coursework is intended to give students an opportunity to develop a start-up, and most of the teaching is collaborative, experiential and driven by ‘build measure learn’ cycles where students take action, analyse, and reflect on the effects caused by that action, and decide on the next action to take.
+All coursework is intended to give students an opportunity to develop a start-up, and most of the teaching is collaborative, experiential and driven by ‘build measure learn’ cycles where students take action, analyse, and reflect on the effects caused by that action, and decide on the next action to take.
 Themes of sustainable capitalism are embedded into several of the modules of the programme, reflecting our desire to create for-profit businesses that can also benefit our wider society and respect the environment.

 The MSc Entrepreneurship teaching team is made up entirely of faculty with experience both of academia and of the world of industry and entrepreneurship, including several active venture capitalists and investors.
 Several of the teaching team have created and very successfully exited from start-ups.
 As a team, we take enormous pride in our programme and the world-class standard of teaching we offer to aspiring entrepreneurs.

 Beyond the lectures

 Students are encouraged to work in a collaborative manner in a positive, friendly and dynamic environment.
-Additional training workshops, such as in presentation skills, are provided – the aim is to build up the skills and personal confidence of each student over the course of the year.
-See our YouTube channel for videos of our student pitching events.
+Additional training workshops, such as in pitching skills, are provided – the aim is to build up the skills to successfully pitch business ideas in real-life scenarios.
+See our YouTube channel for a video of our annual pitching event.

 Throughout the programme, we build in opportunities to connect with experienced, highly engaged mentors who, like our teaching team, are seeking to share their experience and wisdom with the next generation of entrepreneurs.

 Students also have the ability to organise treks to visit other start-up ecosystems, which typically travel at the beginning of Term 3.
-Past treks have visited Berlin, Tel Aviv, and Silicon Valley.
-Please see our YouTube channel for videos of the trips.
-Students should note that a place on these Treks is not guaranteed, and we also cannot guarantee right of entry into the countries selected.
+Past treks have visited Barcelona, Berlin, Helsinki, Tel Aviv, Silicon Valley, Tallinn and Singapore.
+Please see our YouTube channel for videos from some of the trips.
+Students should note that a place on these treks is not guaranteed, and we also cannot guarantee right of entry into the countries selected.
 Small grants are available for student organisers, but in most other cases the cost is entirely funded by the students themselves.